andytudhope/thebluebook/source/tangled-bank/index.md

 “I should think that many of our poets, the honest ones, will confess to having no manifesto.
 It is a painful confession but the art of poetry carries its own powers without having to break them down into critical listings.
 I do not mean that poetry should be raffish and irresponsible clown tossing off words into the void.
 But the very feeling of a good poem carries its own reason for being… Art is its own excuse, and it’s either Art or it’s something else.
 It’s either a poem or a piece of cheese.” — Charles Bukowski

 “From this I reach what I might call a philosophy; at any rate it is a constant idea of mine; that behind the cotton wool is hidden a pattern; that we — I mean all human beings — are connected with this; that the whole world is a work of art; that we are parts of the work of art.
 Hamlet or a Beethoven quartet is the truth about this vast mass that we call the world.
 But there is no Shakespeare, there is no Beethoven; certainly and emphatically there is no God; we are the words; we are the music; we are the thing itself.
 And I see this when I have a shock.” — Virginia Woolf

+“Beauty is to prepare us for work, and work is to raise us up.” — Cyprian Norwid

+“The necessary political villification of exploitation should be separated from the human triumph associated with work, a triumph which constitutes a positive value for the future.” — Njabulo S. Ndebele

 “[Stillness] strikes me.
 This bottle, this glass, a big stone on a deserted beach — these are motionless things, but they set loose great movements in my mind… People who go bathing on a beach and who move about, touch me much less than the [stillness] of a pebble.
 (Motionless things become grand, much grander than moving things.)
 [Stillness] makes me think of great spaces in which movements take place which do not stop at a given moment, movements which have no end.
 It is, as Kant said, the immediate eruption of the infinite in the finite.
 A pebble which is a finite and motionless object suggests to me not only movements, but movements without end […] What I am seeking, in fact, is a motionless movement, something equivalent to what is called the eloquence of silence, or what St. John of the Cross meant by the words, I believe, of dumb music” — Joan Miro